taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 11

-A large gong rings.
 Asoka looks up towards one end of the Central Hearth to see that each Elder has folded their blue cloth into an [origami flower bowl](http://www.origami-instructions.com/origami-rose-bowl.html), which is secured to the top of a large pitcher.
 They then stand and pour their bowl of water carefully into the SynTh cloth flower bowl, which filters and cleans the water as it passes through the bottom layer of cloth and into the pitcher.

+Min: **"No one eats until the water cyclers make the toast!"**

+Asoka: **"Oops..."**

+Min: **"It's ok, you don't have to hide!"**

 Asoka's face veil annotates the temperature of the aquifer's enormous rock wall to be 7.2 deg celsius.

-Over the above is the following dialogue:

-Asoka: **"Who are they?"**

 Min watches one Water Cycler in particular -- her gene mother Jina, daughter of Majhee Suh and Vec Barbosa, easily one of the most strikingly dramatic in physique out of the Automata -- with proud reverence.

-Min: **"They're the water cyclers -- that's my birth mother."**

-Min: **"Every day, they [treat the water](https://en.wikipedia.org/wiki/Water_purification#Treatment) we collect from the coastal rains, from the [underground rivers](https://en.wikipedia.org/wiki/Hamza_River), and from [our sewage](https://en.wikipedia.org/wiki/Reclaimed_water)."**

-Asoka: **"Your sewage?"**

-Min: **"Yes...it's like your surface gear...nothing is wasted."**
+Asoka: **"Who's that woman?
+You keep watching her..."**

+Min: **"Oh...that's my birth mother, Jina...we had a fight before I left...she doesn't look angry, right?"**

+Asoka: **"Uh...I don't think so?"**

 ### Page 12